Peter F. Paul: Hillary Clinton's senatorial campaign

 In March 2005, Paul had a falling out with his advocates at Judicial Watch.
 He accused them of using his name to raise more than $15 million from people who disliked the Clintons, while doing little to advance his case.
 He announced his plan to replace them with a "dream team" of Republican lawyers, and in February 2007, he filed suit against them, saying that they had taken advantage of him and that he was "not a big fan of their behavior".

 Regardless, Paul's claims have not found traction.
 An audit by the Federal Elections Commission found that neither Senator Clinton nor her Senate campaign had accepted any illegal funds in connection with the Hollywood fundraiser, though the campaign was asked to pay $35,000 in fines for having under-reported the cost of the party.
 Paul's suit against the FEC was thrown out; his attempt to bring ethics charges against Clinton was rejected, and his fraud charges against Senator Clinton were tossed out in April 2006.
 Paul continued to press civil charges against Senator Clinton and former President Clinton for "looting" his business, but the courts refused to allow him to sue Senator Clinton, with the appellate court specifying that her behavior had been "perfectly legal", and allowing her to recoup her legal fees from Paul.
 His charges against former President Clinton were tossed by Superior Court Judge Aurelio Munoz in December 2008, who ruled that Paul had waited too long to bring his claims.

 Finding no luck in the courts, in 2007 Paul promoted a thirteen and a half minute video titled "Hillary Exposed: The Case of Paul v.
 Clinton," seeking to expose Senator Clinton.
 Her office responded "Peter Paul is a professional liar who has four separate criminal convictions, two for fraud.
 His video repackages a series of seven-year-old false claims about Senator Clinton that have already been rejected by the California state courts, the Justice Department, the Federal Election Commission, and the Senate Ethics Committee."

 In January 2008, he re-filed his complaint with the FEC., seeking $41.9 million in damages.

 Involvement with Fabio

 Peter F. Paul was the manager of Italian model, actor, and author Fabio Lanzoni, helping him achieve international recognition.

 When they began working together, Paul "suggested building Fabio's career around [Fabio's] philosophy," packaging products that incorporate his romantic approach to health and fitness.
 In 1993, Lanzoni was working 17 to 18 hours a day, claiming he could count the number of days he had off that year.

 In 1993, he published Fabio's biography, Fabio.
 It contains over 100 photographs, presumably of Fabio.

-Lanzoni dedicated his 1995 book Fabio Fitness primarily to Paul.
-He describes Paul as his "business partner, manager, and most of all [his] friend" who has "dedicated his indefatigable energy and creativity to working with me and creating what has come to be known as 'The Fabio Phenomenon.'"
+Lanzoni included Paul in the dedication to his 1995 book Fabio Fitness, though Paul was terminated shortly thereafter.